 It's been six days and I've made this cake three times.
 It's wonderfully moist and delicious.
+A dry cake is the worst, I always spend plenty of time testing my cake recipes to ensure they are moist and soft!

 One of the times I made this cake I forgot to put the peppermint extract in it.
 I realized this when I pulled it out of the oven.
 To try and salvage the peppermint flavor I made a peppermint simple syrup to give it that peppermint flavor.
 Simple syrup is just a mixture of equal parts water and sugar cooked together for a couple of minutes into a "syrup-like" consistency.
 You can flavor your simple syrup with anything you like- so this time I used peppermint extract.
+This chocolate peppermint bundt cake is a similar cake but with a chocolate glaze on top.

 Adding a simple syrup extends the life of the moisture of any cake.
 Most bakeries do this for cakes.
 My sister went crazy for the simple syrup version of this cake, she told me she wants it for her wedding!
 I personally don't think the cake needs it but if you want to you can make it too.
 Simple cook over low-medium heat ¼ cup sugar and ¼ cup water until all of the sugar has dissolved and the liquid is thicker, let it cool then use a pastry brush to brush the liquid onto the cake.